shiroanon/Shiro_WebUI/README.md

 - [x] Shift To Latent2RGB for making compaitible with Comfy
 - [ ] Add Workflows And Interfaces for Text to Img (The Easyrun UI)
 - [ ] Make A Advanced Interface with Text2Img , Img2Img , And Audio Support including Advanced model patches like FreeUv2  , ClipAttention
-- [ ] Fix The CivitAI gallary interface And add model browser support
+- [x] Fix The CivitAI gallary interface And Add model browser support (Fixed But Add Model Browser )
 - [ ] maybe do something for inpaint stuffs
 - [ ] Model Browser To Download , and delete stuffs
 - [ ] Easy Way of Adding New Workflows